ip2location/ip2location-ruby/docs/source/quickstart.md

     <https://www.ip2location.com>

 :::{note}
-An outdated BIN database was provided in the databases folder for your testing.
+An outdated BIN database was provided in the rb/data folder for your testing.
 You are recommended to visit the above links to download the latest BIN database.
 :::

 ## Installation